Sondro/snippets/README.md

 <img src="https://github.com/Sondro/snippets/blob/master/JSX_-_GatsbyJS/preview.jpg" />

 - [x] Components for static rendering.
-Has 18 HSL-based themes, with the current saved as a string in local storage (only 18 characters per theme).
+Demos 18 HSL-based themes, with the current saved as a string in local storage (only 18 characters per theme).
 The dark mode preferences of the user are also detected to auto-assign dark mode.
 - [x] Uses GraphQL with interpolated CSS in JS and React-Spring for animation.
 Features CSS orbs with shadows and rounded triangles made via divs to create themable play buttons for media like apps, video, and other iframe-based content.